rack-app/rack-app/README.md

 If you want see fancy magic, you are in a bad place buddy!
 This includes that it do not have such core extensions like activesupport that monkey patch the whole world.

-Routing can handle large amount of endpoints so if you that crazy to use more than 10k endpoint, you still dont have to worry about response speed.
+Routing can handle any amount of endpoints that can fit in the memory, so if you that crazy to use more than 10k endpoint, you still dont have to worry about response speed.

+It was inspirited by sinatra, grape, and the pure use form of rack.
+It's in production, powering Back Ends on Heroku

 ## Installation